 The study is funded by the National Institutes of Health, and recruits 600 children aged 4-8 years in preschool and follow them for 3 years until they graduate from first grade.
 Recruitment occurs in two waves (2020-2021 and 2021-2022).
 The primary aims are: (1) assess exposure to OPFRs and BDE among a diverse group of children to improve our understanding of factors that contribute to inter- and intra-individual variability, (2) examine the exposure-response relationship between OPFRs and children’s development between ages 4-8 years, and examine the potential for sex to modify these associations, and (3) examine the moderating influences of social stressors on the association between flame retardant exposures and children’s development.

 Project Leads: Drs.
-Molly Kile, Shannon Lipscomb, Megan McClelland, Megan MacDonald, and Kim Anderson, Oregon State University
+Molly Kile (Co-PI), Shannon Lipscomb (Co-PI), Megan McClelland, Megan MacDonald, Kim Anderson, and John Geldhof Oregon State University

 For more information on the new NIH-funded study please visit: https://health.oregonstate.edu/research/projects/interplay